Butterfly Soup: Plot

 The game is set in Fremont, California in 2008.
 It follows four LGBT Asian-American girls as they attend their first year of high school and bond as members of a baseball club.
 The four protagonists are the strong and shy Indian-American Diya, the short and aggressive Korean-American Min-Seo, the quirky and energetic Indian-American Akarsha, and the smart and dedicated Chinese-American Noelle.
 Additional characters include Min's twin brother Jun-Seo and baseball captains Chryssa and Liz.

 The narrative focuses on each of the four girls in turn, alternating between the present day and their time during the third grade.
 It opens with Diya in third grade, showing her friendship with Min and hinting at Min's budding crush on Diya, before Min abruptly moves away to Florida.
 In the present day, it shows Diya's friendship with Akarsha and Noelle and her realization that she is a lesbian.
 It finishes with the trio collectively deciding to try out a new baseball club and discovering that Min has moved back to Fremont.

 In Noelle's section, the narrative shows her relationship with Diya and Min in third grade, and her discontent with her academically demanding parents.
 In the present day, the four girls play a practice scrimmage with the baseball club.
 Noelle decides to join the club with the other girls after her mother tells her that any time spent with her friends is wasted.
 In Akarsha's section, set entirely in the present, the girls play a baseball game against a team from Jun's school.
 They win due to Min's knuckleball pitching, which she had promised Diya in third grade that she would learn.
 Diya and Akarsha both come out to each other, and Akarsha informs her that Min likes Diya back.

 In Min's section, the game shows her relationship with her abusive parents and her discomfort with traditional femininity.
 The baseball club goes for a team outing at a restaurant, where Min asks out Diya.
-Akarsha and Noelle advise Min for their lunch date the next day at a shaved ice desert store.
+Akarsha and Noelle advise Min for their lunch date the next day at a shaved ice dessert store.
 At the date, after realizing that the pair have followed them to the store and are also advising the nervous Diya, Min kisses her, and the group returns to school.
 In an after-credits scene, adult Diya and Min adopt a dog together.